Robotics-Club-IIT-BHU/Summer-Camp-2022-Phase-1/When Robot met Theory/Part 1 - Universal Robot Structure/README.md

   <img width=500 src="https://i.ytimg.com/vi/PsE48F39Kkw/sddefault.jpg">
   </p>

-Task 1 is mandatory.
+Although you don't need to worry about the motion, but the joints should work as expected.
+You can slide the trackbars given on the top right corner of the URDF visualiser.
+Thus, you can move various joints manually to see if they are working. <br><br>Task 1 is mandatory.
 For both of the tasks, you need to create their URDFs, load it in the simulator mentioned above, make a short video of the simulation and upload it on the following link:
 - [Task Submission](https://forms.gle/BcyPStBBSEmJAp7E8)

 With this, you are good to go to the Part 2!